 In achieving our mission and goals, Planning & Institutional Effectiveness undertakes several regularly-scheduled research projects.
 These projects result in a variety of reports, several of which are described below.
-For Brookdale faculty and staff, some of these reports are available online in pdf format through the BCCAIS home page.
-A log-in and password are required to access this site**.
+For Brookdale faculty and staff, some of these reports are available online in PDF format through the BCCAIS (Brookdale Community College Administrative Information System).
+Brookdale employees can use their NetID to access these reports.

 Academic Program Needs Assessments – Feasibility studies for proposed new programs and options.

 Basic Skills Profiles – Reports include percentage of new students evaluated for placement, retest results, percentage and profile of students requiring remediation, demographic data, number of graduates who came through Basic Skills courses, course completion rates and grade distributions.

 Community Needs Assessments – Studies summarizing demographic, labor market, enrollment, and educational trend data as they relate to Brookdale, as well as collecting primary source data from a specified population.
 Intended to inform and guide institutional planning, decision making, policy formation, goal definition, and action.

 Data Books – The Faculty Data Books contain Spring and Fall term grades by course; enrollment by program of study; enrollment by course and course prefix; graduates and graduation rates, and retention of first-time, full-time students by major.